-In 2009, Governor Ted Kulongoski signed the No Child Left Inside Act (HB 2544), ensuring youth receive outdoor learning experiences in Oregon Schools.
-With this, Oregon became the third state to have an environmental literacy plan.
-The plan identifies five strands of environmental literacy:
+In 2009, Oregon became the third state with an environmental literacy plan when Governor Ted Kulongoski signed the No Child Left Inside Act (HB 2544).
+It ensures that youth receive outdoor learning experiences and identifies five strands of environmental literacy:

-Our programs incorporate these five strands and help schools meet these requirements and state learning standards.
+Our programs incorporate these five strands and help schools meet these requirements.
 Since 2005, we have worked closely with schools to provide outdoor learning and science experiences.
 We believe outdoor learning is critical to kids’ success in schools.
-We are excited to work with you in providing outdoor learning for your kids.
 We offer:

-Additionally, we work with teachers in creating special visits to classrooms and field trips.
+Additionally, we coordinate special visits to classrooms and field trips.
 Please contact us to see how we can work with you!